Jenis-Donda/Chandrayan3_Incubyte/README.md

     if direction is "N"  or "S" or "E" or "W" -> "U"

-    if direction is "U" -> "N"
+    if direction is "U" -> "D"

     if direction is "D" -> "S"